fineanmol/plant-tree/README.md

-🌴 Updated on Thu, 24 Jul 2025 05:24:51 GMT
+🎍 Updated on Thu, 24 Jul 2025 05:07:08 GMT

-> "Any fool can write code that a computer can understand."
+> "Perfection is achieved when there is nothing left to take away."